Sandi Sute

-Sandi Darman Sute (born 21 September 1992) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Bali United.
+Sandi Darman Sute (born 21 September 1992) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persiku Kudus.

 Club career

 Bali United

 In 2015, Sandi signed with Bali United, he joined the club because of financial factors that occurred at his previous club, Persisam Samarinda.
 Apart from financial factors, the move was allegedly to save Persisam and a quick way to share Tanuri's business, he is one of the players who was also brought in by management to move to Bali.

 Sandi made his first 2015 Indonesia Super League debut on 4 April 2015, coming on as a starter in a 2–1 loss with Perseru Serui at the Marora Stadium, Yapen Islands Regency.
 During his career at Bali United, he only made 2 league appearances because this season was officially discontinued by PSSI on 2 May 2015 due to a ban by Imam Nahrawi, Minister of Youth and Sports Affairs, against PSSI to run any football competition.